Mondays: 9.30am till 4pm - $5

 Please note: field trips are for members only, and members of other Gem and Lapidary clubs, details such as where to meet and what to bring will be emailed to our members.

-The next general meeting is the February 2025 meeting, and will be Tuesday February 11th at 7.30 pm.
+The next general meeting is the August meeting, and will be Tuesday August 12th at 7.30 pm.

 Our club relies on members volunteering to be workshop supervisors, and we are always happy to have extra supervisors available, to ensure we can cover all of our workshop sessions.
 If you feel you are prepared to give up some time to become a supervisor, please discuss this with the club president, and training will be arranged.

-Members, please help out to clean up the doping wax pot, when it is in need of a clean up, as it needs cleaning frequently, and this is often overlooked during the cab room clean up.
+Members, please help out to clean up the doping wax pot, when it is in need of a cleanup, as it needs cleaning frequently, and this is often overlooked during the cab room clean up.
 Please also avoid doping stones while on the side of the wax pot, as this increases the likelihood of spilt wax on the wax pot rim.

 Some of our members have left behind some cabochons in various stages of completion, so if you have misplaced a cabochon, please ask the supervisor to see if your has been found, as the lost cabs are in the supervisor cupboard.